 In this area of teacher centeredness, the balance of power shifts to the extent that the teacher will share some decisions about the course with the students in such a way that the teacher and students collaborate on course policies and procedures concerning for instance, assignments, evaluation and content.
 Students make more decisions about these, such as making choices from a variety of assignments, creating opportunity for students to make policies on student evaluation.
 Presently, observations of practices in Nigerian higher education classrooms indicate a gap in power balance as it is the teacher (lecturer) who makes decisions concerning the course to be taken by the students.
 Issues concerning the course outline, for instance, with regards to the content, the schedule for learning, the class attendance policy, even the evaluation process are determined and communicated to the students as directives coming from a superior in charge.
-This, as Weimer (2002) stated, makes students anxious, rather than empowered, self-motivated and confident.
-In balancing power, the students may take the balance initiative in suggesting adjustments when necessary, but the difference is the case as it is the teacher who has control over all.
+This, as Weimer (2002) stated, makes students may take the balance initiative in suggesting adjustments when necessary, but the difference is the case as it is the teacher who has control over all.